 Our retention policies and procedures are designed to help ensure our compliance with legal obligations and allow Customers to comply with their own record retention requirements.
 We implement retention controls within the Services that Customers utilize to control their data retention periods.

 For personal information we determine the purposes for and means by which it is processed, such information will not be kept for longer than necessary for the purpose, when no longer relevant, or upon permissible request, and will be appropriately disposed in a manner designed to ensure it cannot be reconstructed or read.

-Upon deletion of a Job Seeker account or any data point within such account, it will be removed from our Job Seeker database subject to the remainder of this section; however, applications you previously submit to Customers will persist until Customer disposal..
-Job Seekers should contact the Customer they sent the application to if they seek enforcement of eligible data rights in that application.
+Upon deletion of a job seeker account or any data point within the job seeker account, it will be removed from our job seeker database; however, your data may persist elsewhere, such as applications you previously submit to Customers will persist until Customer disposal.
+Job seekers should contact the Customer they sent the application to if they seek enforcement of eligible data rights in that application.
 We may retain de-identified information after your account has been closed.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser and device you use to access our Services.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 Cookies may be either “persistent” cookies or “session” cookies.
 A persistent cookie will be stored by a web browser and will remain valid until its set expiry date, unless deleted by the user before the expiry date; a session cookie, on the other hand, will expire at the end of the user session, when the web browser is closed.

 - Authentication to identify you when you visit our Services, as you navigate our Services, to confirm whether you are currently logged in, and determine if an occurrence affects you.

 - Metrics to determine how you use the Services, what features you utilize and how often, how much time you spend on the Services and features, and other details about the hiring and HR process.
 This data is aggregated and anonymized.